aimms/documentation/webui/column-chart-widget.rst

 .. image:: images/ColumnChart-Identifier-Slicing-1.png
    :align: center

+In the "Configuration" section of the option dialog shown above it is possible to slice one index to another index of a subset, to an element parameter, or to a fixed element in the corresponding set.
+For instance, we can slice our center index c to the fixed element 'Amsterdam' in the Centers set.
+Similarly, one could slice the index c to an element parameter CurrentCenter having the declared range the set Centers
+(where the value of CurrentCenter may be determined from within the model or by a choice made through another widget in the user interface).
+Clearly, each slicing specification will result in a different data view in the chart showing only the data points corresponding to those tuples (set element combinations) which are still valid according to current slicing.
+For detailed explanation, please refer to `Widget Options > Indentifier Settings > Slicing <widget-options.html#id6>`__ .

-In the "Display Domain" field of the idetifier settings, a constant or a model identifier may be specified as well.
+Moving on, in the "Display Domain" field of the identifier settings, a constant or a model identifier may be specified as well.
 The column chart will then only display data points for which the display condition is evaluated as true.
 In our example, if the indexed (binary) parameter p_IsSomeCenter(c) is specified as the display domain for Demand(c), then the column chart only displays the demand values of the distribution centers c for which the parameter p_IsSomeCenter(c) is not 0.
 We can visualize this effect, for instance, by showing the values of p_IsSomeCenter(c) in a selection widget of type "multiselect" next to the column chart which shows Demand(c):